ponylang/rfcs/text/0000-try-else-and-drop-then.md

 some languages exception handling is used for flow control it might also be good to talk about this.

+The "Try-then blocks" section in the tutorial can be removed.

 # Drawbacks